Wheels here with a review of an interesting take on an old sub-genre,

 So, how would you approach the genre in 2018?
 A shifting of perspective would be needed.
 Approaching the idea of the teen sex comedy through the lens of empowered young women is a start.
 Another idea that would be needed is the idea that sexuality and discovering your sexual identity is a normal part of growing up and shouldn't be viewed as deviant or harmful behavior.

 BLOCKERS does this very well.
 The story of three high school senior girls who agree to mutually lose their virginity on prom night is at its base not so different than the earlier films I mentioned but what makes it refreshing is the attitudes the film presents about sex.
 The three girls; played by Kathryn Newton (LADY BIRD), Geraldine Viswanathan, and Gideon Adlon (AMERICAN CRIME); want to experience sex on their terms.
 They are not presented as unaware or uneducated.
 They aren't innocent prizes to be won or conquered.
 They also aren't presented as slutty caricatures.
 They are portrayed as emotionally healthy, reasonable, and intelligent young women.
 All three give excellent, realistic performance.
 The standout, however, is Viswanathan, as "Kayla".
-She is present as the most 'matter of fact' about the situation and her wants and as a result, gets most of the funny lines of the three.
+She is presented as the most 'matter of fact' about the situation and her wants and as a result, gets most of the funny lines of the three.

 Proper representation is all well and good but is the film actually funny?
 Yes it is.
 Most of the humor is due to the actors playing their parents; John Cena (THE MARINE), Leslie Mann (THIS IS 40), and Ike Barinholtz (SUICIDE SQUAD).
 John Cena is the comedic secret weapon of the film.
 Every gag he Is involved with lands hard with big laughs.
 He seems to have no issue with poking fun at his tough guy image and whether he's engaged in a bit of ridiculous physical comedy or getting emotional when the script calls for it, Cena nearly steals the show at every opportunity and It's easy to see why his name is being tossed around for high profile projects.
 Leslie Mann, not to be outdone, engages in a few great bits of physical comedy her self and she is completely believable as the single mother who is not yet ready for her daughter to leave the nest.
 Barinholtz takes what should be a fairly obvious one note character of the overgrown man-child absentee father and brings rea nuance to it and Is arguably the emotional heart of the film which not something you would expect based on the film's advertising.
 Add to that trio, funny supporting turns from Gary Cole (OFFICE SPACE), Hannibal Buress (SPIDERMAN: HOMECOMING), Miles Robbins (MY FRIEND DAHMER), and Colton Dunn (PARKS AND RECREATION) and you have a very strong ensemble.